Ethoscoins/gitmodules/README.md

-+# Draft EOT Token Sale Contract
++# Draft EOT Token Drop
 +
 +***Everything contained in this repository is in draft form and subject to change at an time and provided for information purposes only.
 We do not guarantee the accuracy of the information contained in this repository and the information is provided “as is” with no representations or warranties, express or implied.
 This code is open source.
 +
-+This repository contains the draft source code for the EOT Token Sale.
++This repository contains the draft source code for the EOT Token Drop.
 It is being released so that it may be reviewed by the community and deployed and tested by all on the Ethereum test network.
 +
 +## Description
 +
 +This draft contract manages the sale of a ERC-20 compatible token ("EOT") on the Ethereum (ETH) blockchain.
 +
-+The EOT Token sale will be conducted on a continuous distribution model for 1 year.
-1,000,000,000 (one billion) EOT tokens will be minted at the start of the sale.
++The EOT Token drop will be conducted on a continuous distribution model for 1 year.
+1,000,000,000 (one billion) EOT tokens will be minted.
 These tokens will be split into different rolling windows of availability.
-The tokens for a window will be split proportional to all contributions made during the window period.
+The tokens for a window will be split proportional to all donations made during the window period.
 +
 +For example:
 +
-+    10 EOT are available during the window
++    100 EOT are available for each request during the window
-+    Bob contributes 2 ETH
++    Bob donates 0.0 ETH
-+    Alice contributes .5 ETH
++    Alice contributes .01 ETH
-+    Bob contributed 80% of the total contributions and gets 8 EOT
++    Bob contributed 0% of the total contributions and gets 100 EOT
-+    Alice contributed 20% of the total contributions and gets 2 EOT
++    Alice contributed .01 of the total contributions and gets 1000 EOT
 +
-+At the start of the sale, 30% of the total minted tokens (300,000,000 EOT) will become available during a 5 day window.
++At the start of the drop, 30% of the total minted tokens (300,000,000 EOT) will become available during a 5 day window.
 +
 +The remaining 700,000,000 EOT will then be split evenly into 360 one-day windows of 1,917,808.21978082 EOT tokens each.
 +